bellosahmed/voiden/README.md

 ## Why Voiden

 Voiden is an offline API client that helps developers build, test, collaborate and document APIs in one place.
-With a programmable interface and an agent-friendly CLI, Voiden adapts to how engineers already work.
-Built with [Electron](https://www.electronjs.org/), Typescript and Javascript , Voiden is flexible and adaptable to how devs work.
+With a programmable interface (/slash commands) and an agent-friendly CLI, Voiden adapts to how engineers already work.
+Voiden is built with [Electron](https://www.electronjs.org/), Typescript and Javascript, and it doesnt require an account to use it.

-No accounts, No telemetry, no VC funding, and no cloud lock-in.
+No telemetry, no VC funding, and no cloud lock-in.

 ✨ Features: